 It’s all in the details

-You need just a few key pieces, some high quality orange juice, champaign, some pops or pink and red, and the stage is set!
+You need just a few key pieces, some high-quality orange juice, champagne, some pops of pink and red, and the stage is set!

 This post contains affiliate links.
 For more information, see my disclosures here.

 Valentine’s Mimosa Bar Musts:

 - Champaign (find blush or pink if possible)